-Oregon’s Paid Sick Leave Law took effect January 1, 2017, but it took 7 months for the state to clarify questions that many businesses had around the law.
+Oregon’s Paid Sick Leave Law took effect January 1, 2017.
+It took 7 months for the state to clarify questions that many businesses had around the law.
 The new clarifications go into effect on January 1, 2018.

 Limiting Sick Leave Accrual